krim404/DellXPS15-9550-OSX/Tutorial_10.14.md

 English is not my mother-tongue and i'm writing this without proof reading, so please forgive my bad spelling

 If you've questions: please read the whole document before reporting an issue to prevent multiple questions.
 Also check [Step7](Tutorial_10.14_Step7.md) and do a google search.

-## THIS IS A TESTING BRANCH FOR THE DEVELOPER PREVIEW OF MOJAVE
-Installation is not stable, bugs may occur and your Dell will most likely be not amused.
+As always: bugs may occur and your Dell will most likely be not amused.
 You have been warned.

 ## Credits: